History

 The company has consistently pursued its strategy of developing knowledge-intensive areas by establishing engineering as a distinct division.

-Its first major achievement was launching its own assembly line in St. Petersburg for manufacturing subscriber television set-top boxes under various brands.
+Its first major achievement was launching its own assembly line in St. Petersburg for manufacturing television set-top boxes under various brands.

 learn more